william89731/easy-docker/README.md

 # Easy docker and docker compose

-i wrote this script to facilitate docker and docker compose v2 installation
+I wrote this script to facilitate [docker](https://www.docker.com/) and [docker compose v2](https://docs.docker.com/compose/cli-command/) installation.

+You can also use the script to update docker compose.